How we test Raima Database Manager

 One advantage with this approach is that the library we use can be used for any application without having to recompile the code.
-There are tools on Linux that have similar approaches but we have found that this approach is often better.
-It allows us to see certain write patterns we are looking for and we get a better understanding of how different use cases affect disk I/O. For instance, it is important that files are synced when they are supposed to be synced and that we do not have unnecessary syncs or writes.
+There are tools on Linux that have similar approaches, but we have found that this approach is often better.
+It allows us to see certain write patterns we are looking for and we get a better understanding of how different use cases affect disk I/O. For instance, it is important that files are synced only when they are supposed to be synced, and that we do not have unnecessary syncs or writes.

 Perl QA Framework

 This is a later addition to our suite of QA Frameworks.
 Its main purpose is to test RDM command line tools.
 It has support for feeding input into the tools and can compare the output with expected results or grep the output for certain patterns.
 It runs on both Unix and Windows.
 Many tests that were previously part of the Bash QA Framework have been rewritten to use the Perl QA Framework.
 That way we can run those tests both on Unix and Windows.
 A lot of SQL-PL is tested using this framework.

 Most of our C/C++ tests are written using this framework.
 It has the most comprehensive set of features.
 For details, see the section above about invariant testing.

 Our build system is capable of generating make files and project files for various target platforms.
 It also generates shell scripts and batch files that can be used to run all or a subset of our tests in different configurations.
 This is used heavily in our continuous integration.
 It also makes it easy for developers to run the same tests manually.